Children of Gaza Crisis

 Right now, we're undertaking a large-scale polio vaccination campaign.
 We need 1.6 million polio vaccines, vaccine carriers to transport the life-saving cargo and cold-chain equipment to keep the vaccines at the right temperature to protect kids.

 In September, around 560 000 children (under ten years old) received their first round of vaccinations against polio.
-A second dose of the vaccines will be provided in October to stop the outbreak and prevent it spreading across the region.
+And in November, we've just completed the second round of the vaccination campaign, reaching 556,774 kids.
+We've achieved 94% vaccine coverage across the target population, which will help to stop the outbreak and prevent it spreading across the region.

 Other ways you can donate